Imelda Marcos: Sequestration

 Throughout the 1980s, Imelda Marcos bought four prominent buildings in Manhattan.
 These were the Crown Building at the corner of 57th and Fifth; 40 Wall Street, later renamed the Trump building; the Herald Center; and the building at 200 Madison Avenue.
 She declined to buy the Empire State Building because she felt it was "too ostentatious".

 On January 13, 2014, three collections of Imelda Marcos's jewelry: the Malacanang collection, the Roumeliotes collection, and the Hawaii collection; along with paintings by Claude Monet were seized by the Philippine government.
 In 2015, a rare pink diamond worth $5 million was discovered in her jewelry collection.
 The value of the three collections was appraised to be at about $21 million on February 16, 2016, when the government of the Philippines announced their intention to auction them off.
 They had not been sold as of April 17, 2020.

 Her property also used to include a 175-piece art collection, which included works by Michelangelo, Botticelli, Canaletto, Raphael, as well as Monet's L'Église et La Seine à Vétheuil (1881), Alfred Sisley's Langland Bay (1887), and Albert Marquet's Le Cyprès de Djenan Sidi Said (1946).
 On October 17, 2013, the attempted sale of two Claude Monet paintings, L'Eglise de Vetheuil and Le Bassin Aux Nymphéas, became the subject of a legal case in New York against Vilma Bautista, a one-time aide to Imelda Marcos.
 Bautista was sentenced in 2014 to 2–6 years in prison for attempting to sell "valuable masterpieces that belonged to her country".

-All told, about P170 billion worth of the Marcos wealth had been recovered by the PCGG by 2018 from the Marcoses – about $3.6 billion out of their $5 billion–to–10 billion estimated ill-gotten wealth.
+All told, about P170 billion worth of the Marcos wealth had been recovered by the PCGG by 2018 from the Marcoses – about $3.6 billion out of their $5–10 billion estimated ill-gotten wealth.